FOLR2

 Folate receptor beta is a protein that in humans is encoded by the FOLR2 gene.

 The protein encoded by this gene is a member of the folate receptor (FOLR) family.
 Members of this gene family have a high affinity for folic acid and for several reduced folic acid derivatives, and mediate delivery of 5-methyltetrahydrofolate to the interior of cells.
-This protein has a 68% and 79% sequence homology with the FOLR1 and FOLR3 proteins, respectively.
+This protein has a 68% and 79% sequence identity with the FOLR1 and FOLR3 proteins, respectively.
 The FOLR2 protein was originally thought to exist only in placenta, but is also detected in spleen, bone marrow, and thymus.